xactuary/Amazon_Vine_Analysis/README.md

 ![](https://github.com/xactuary/Amazon_Vine_Analysis/blob/main/NonVinePie.png)

-Although there is a small difference in the 5 star reviews - 65% vs 70%, overall the positive reviews including the 4 and 5 star ratings is remarkably similar for the Vine vs non-Vine datasets.
-Given them small size of the Vine dataset, this difference could be random variation rather than a true bias.
-We can do hypothesis testing of these results by setting the null hypothesis that the average star review for each dataset is the same and the alternative hypothesis being that they are not the same.
+Although there is a small difference in the 5 star reviews - 65% Vine vs 70% non-Vine, overall the positive reviews including the 4 and 5 star ratings is remarkably similar for the Vine vs non-Vine datasets.
+In fact, the non-Vine review set had more 5 star reviews than the paid Vine review set.
+Given the small size of the Vine dataset, this difference could be random variation rather than a true bias.
+Just based on a visual review of these numbers, there does NOT appear to be any bias towards higher reviews in the paid Vine dataset.
+To statistically confirm this results, we could use R to do hypothesis testing of these results by setting the null hypothesis that the average star review for each dataset is the same and the alternative hypothesis being that they are not the same.
+However, this is beyond this basic analysis.